minces92/test_crypto-invest-sim-kr/docs/notifications.md

 - **Trade Notifications**: Every time a new trade (buy or sell) is executed, either manually or by an auto-trading strategy, a detailed notification is sent to your specified Telegram chat.
 - **News Notifications**: The system periodically fetches cryptocurrency news.
 When a new article is identified as significant (classified with 'positive' or 'negative' sentiment), a notification is sent.
 This helps you stay on top of market-moving news.
 Duplicate news notifications are automatically prevented.

+  Note: By default the system searches for a set of common crypto keywords (English and Korean).
+The default query now includes: `cryptocurrency`, `bitcoin`, `ethereum`, and Korean keywords `암호화폐`, `코인`.

 ## Configuration